Continuous integration in Azure DevOps Services using Azure Resource Group deployment projects

-If you don’t have an Azure service endpoint in VS Team Services, you need to add one.
+If you don’t have an Azure service endpoint in Azure DevOps Services, you need to add one.
 This subsection takes you through the process.
 If your Azure account uses a Microsoft account (such as Hotmail), you must take the following steps to get a Service Principal authentication.

 Choose the Manage link next to the Azure Subscription drop-down list box.